11:18 pm - Wednesday June 19, 2013

 • general clerical work.

 Experienced and senior paralegals in law firms may carry out most of the work that a solicitor does.
-There are no set qualifications for becoming a paralegal, as entry requirements can vary according to the
+There are no set qualifications for becoming a paralegal, as entry requirements can vary according to the employer.

 Some employers may ask for at least a class 2:2 law degree or a postgraduate law qualification.
-Some may even prefer you to be a Legal Practice Course (LPC) or the BPTC or Bar Vocational Course (BVC) graduate – many law graduates take jobs as paralegals if they have not yet found a solicitor’s training contact or barrister’s pupillage.
+Some may even prefer you to be a Legal Practice Course (LPC) or the BPTC or Bar Vocational Course (BVC) graduate – many law graduates take jobs as paralegals if they have not yet found a training contact or pupillage.

-If you do not have a law qualification, you will usually start in an administrative role in a legal firm and study
+If you do not have a law qualification, you will usually start in an administrative role in a legal firm and study for paralegal qualifications whilst working.
+Please note however that you do not need any qualifications at all to be a paralegal.
+This is not a qualified position, unlike a legal executive, licensed conveyancer, solicitor or barrister.

 Qualifications obtainable: